Christopher Cerullo

 ABOUT

-Christopher has substantial experience defending clients in transportation, premises liability, construction, civil rights, products liability, professional and E&O liability, and other general civil liability matters in both New York and New Jersey state and federal courts.
-His experience includes conducting depositions, drafting and arguing dispositive and pre-trial motions, drafting appeals, participating in alternative dispute resolution, and defending a product seller at trial.
+Christopher has substantial experience defending clients in all aspects of product liability, transportation, premises liability, construction defect, civil rights, product liability, and other general civil liability matters in both New York and New Jersey state and federal courts, including trial, mediations, and binding/nonbinding arbitration.
 He also served as a law clerk to Honorable Thomas F. Brogan, Presiding Judge of the Civil Division in the Passaic County Superior Court.

 Education